Brandon-Swanwick/HRDataValidator/README.md

 *   **Average Salary**: Calculates the mean salary across all validated employees.

-*   **Top Earners**: Identifies the highest-paid individuals currently in the database.

-*   **Department Statistics**: Aggregates data to show salary distributions by team.

 *   **Query Efficiency**: Uses optimized SQL queries to provide instant feedback on large datasets.